-We are the stewards of our customers' data.
-Through a Master Privacy Policy Framework designed to be consistent with globally recognized privacy principles, we comply with United States federal and other country guidelines and practices to help ensure that customers and employees are aware of, and can control, how we use information about them.
-Our primary websites and online products, such as Intuit.com, QuickBooks and TurboTax, have been certified by TRUSTe, an independent organization that operates a website and online product privacy certification program representing industry standard practices to address users' and regulators' concerns about online privacy.
+We are stewards of our customers' data and have designed data stewardship principles to align our organization in collecting, using and protecting such information.
+As we believe strongly in being good stewards of our customers' data, we operate our program to comply with laws and regulations that regulate our use and protection of customers' personal information, including, for example, laws with respect to financial services and the handling of tax data.
+We have established guidelines and practices to help ensure that customers and employees are aware of, and can control, how we use information about them.
 We also use privacy statements to provide notice to customers of our privacy practices, as well as provide them the opportunity to furnish instructions with respect to use of their personal information.
-We participate in industry groups whose purpose is to develop or shape industry best practices, and to influence public policy for privacy and security.
+We participate in industry groups whose purpose is to develop or shape industry best practices, and to inform public policy for privacy and security.

-To address security concerns, we use security safeguards to help protect the systems and the information customers and employees give to us from loss, misuse and unauthorized alteration.
-Whenever customers transmit sensitive information, such as credit card information or tax return data, through one of our websites or products, we use industry standards to encrypt the data as it is transmitted to us.
-We work to protect our systems from unauthorized internal or external access using numerous commercially available computer security products as well as internally developed security procedures and practices.
+We use security safeguards to help protect the systems and the information customers and employees give to us from loss, misuse and unauthorized alteration.
+We use technical, logical and procedural measures, such as multi-factor authentication, which are designed to help detect and prevent fraud and misuse of customer information.
+Whenever customers transmit sensitive information to us, such as credit card information or tax return data, through one of our websites or products, we follow current industry standards to encrypt the data as it is transmitted to us, and when we store it at rest.
+We routinely patch our systems with security updates and we work to protect our systems from unauthorized internal or external access using numerous commercially available computer security products as well as internally developed security procedures and practices.